Bring your group to beautiful Mount Sterling!

 9 a.m.: Transportation to The Ruth Hunt Candy Factory and Store for a tour, sample and shopping!
 Opened in 1921 and a visitor favorite for Woodford Reserve Bourbon Balls, The Blue Monday Cream Candy Bar and 70 other varieties of sweets, all made with the finest ingredients at this location.
 Free admission.

 11 a.m.: Take a short walk from the Arts Center to discover all the local, unique shops and restaurants in downtown.
 Stop to see “Umbrella Alley” and take some pictures with the “Wings” murals.
-Main Street Park located in the center of town is a nice place to sit and relax with a treat or cup of coffee from the café across the street.
+Main Street Park located in the center of town is a nice place to sit and relax with a treat or cup of coffee from the café on S. Maysville.
 The park was chosen as the winner of the “Beautify the Bluegrass” Award in 2018.
+Pick up the Mt.
+Sterling Arts Trail brochure to discover the locations of several murals and art throughout the downtown area.

 2 p.m.: We don’t want to say goodbye, but it’s time to go.
 Board transportation at the Gateway Regional Arts Center.